Surajchandraa/text-effects/README.md

-# text-animate
+# text-effects
-`text-animate` is a simple Node.js library for animating text output in the console with customizable styling and speed.
+`text-effects` is a simple Node.js library for animating text output in the console with customizable styling and speed.

 ## installation
-- `npm install text-animate`
+- `npm install text-effects`
 or
 - clone this repository.